aojiao-dev/ai-learnings/README.md

 The goal is to **build from scratch** for deeper intuition — not just use pre-built frameworks.

 #### Milestones:
-- **NN from Scratch:** Build simple MLP, RNN, and CNN models for image recognition and sequence generation.
+- **NN from Scratch:** Build simple MLP, RNN, LSTM, and GRU models for text generation.
 - **LLM from Scratch:** Build a minimal transformer-based model and pre-train it on small text datasets (e.g., Common Crawl subsets).
   > Inspired by Stanford’s CS336, but without going all the way down to tokenizer training.
 - **LLM Post-training:**